Cheap Ontario Car Insurance Quotes

 How does no fault insurance work in Ontario?

-Ontario is a no-fault insurance province, and while this might sound like it means no one will be found at fault in the event of a collision, it means something altogether different.
+Ontario is a no-fault insurance province.
+While this might sound like it means no one will be found at fault in the event of a collision, it means something altogether different.

-What no-fault actually means is if you are injured in an accident, or your vehicle is damaged, then you deal with your own insurance company when making a claim.
-By going through your own insurer, you get the financial help you need right away—whether it's for injuries you sustained or for fixing your damaged vehicle—instead of waiting for your insurer and the other drivers' insurers to decide who was to blame for the incident before paying out benefits.
+What no-fault actually means that you deal with your own insurance company when making a claim if you are injured in an accident or your vehicle is damaged in one.
+By going through your own insurer, you get the financial help you need right away — whether it's for injuries you sustained or for fixing your damaged vehicle — instead of waiting for your insurer and the other drivers' insurers to pay.

 For more information, please review our guide on The Truth About No-Fault Insurance.